Donotalo/playground-8bjr8a2j/lessons/lesson07.md

 # Pre-requisites

-The build system of [Linux kernel](https://kernel.org/) for RISC-V requires one more environment variable.
+The build system of [Linux kernel](https://kernel.org/) for RISC-V requires `ARCH` environment variable to be set to `riscv`.
 Let's set it first.
 From the root working directory, run the following commands:
 ``` bash
 echo "export ARCH=riscv" >> tech.io-env.sh
 source tech.io-env.sh